kvakvs/hge/readme.txt

 Linux/Unix/MacOSX but this version of HGE only builds on Windows).

-1. Edit CMakeLists.txt in root folder, set "DIRECTX_SDK_DIR" to where you have "DirectX SDK Summer 2004" installed.
-If you don't have it yet - visit Microsoft website or search google for "DirectX SDK Summer 2004" (~230 MB download).
+1. Edit CMakeLists.txt in root folder, set "DIRECTX_SDK_DIR" to where you have "DirectX SDK Summer 2004" installed (for DirectX8 build) and some other DirectX SDK for DirectX9 build.
+If you don't have it yet - visit Microsoft website or search google for "DirectX SDK Summer 2004" (~230 MB download) or some fresh DirectX 9 SDK (~year 2010, size ~550 MB).

 2. Run cmake_msvs10_x86.bat for Visual Studio 2010 32bit build (or other bat file,
     depending what's your IDE).